trdroid/Android-Examples/Services/README.md

 ### Creating a Service

+A service is created by extending the **Service** class.

+The *onCreate()* method is executed when the service is created.

 The *onBind()* method allows the service to be bound to an activity which allows the activity to directly access members and methods of the service.

 The *onStartCommand()* method is called when the service is explicitly started using the *startService()* method

 The *onDestroy()* method is called when the service is stopped using the stopService() method

+Once a service is defined, it has to be registered in the manifest file.
+An *android:permission* attribute to the service can be specified if other applications have to request a permission in their manifest to use this service.

 ### Execution